-For ease of understanding the examples in section\05.1 describe the processing of individual messages rather than a group of messages.
-In practice participants will send batches of messages rather than individual messages via the Send MessagessendEvents API and the callback from receive eEvents webhook will routinely send multiple messages within a single HTTP transaction.
+For ease of understanding the examples in section 5.1 describe the processing of individual messages rather than a group of messages.
+In practice participants will send batches of messages rather than individual messages via the Send Messages API and the callback from receive events webhook will routinely send multiple messages within a single HTTP transaction.
 In this scenario the course of individual messages will follow the sequences above, however, as each connection can only result in a single HTTP return code that will indicate the success or otherwise of the complete transaction and this be reflected as follows:

+Response Meaning

+2012 - All messages created

+Accepted Created

-Response Meaning 202 - Accepted All messages created 207 - Multi status Some messages created; see response body for details 4 xx/5xx 0 3/4xx See swagger definitionsBad request - no messages sent Figure 13 - HTTP Response Codes for Batch Messages processing
+207 - Multi status Some messages created; see response body for details

+4xx/5xx See swagger definitions

+Figure 13 - HTTP Response Codes for Batch Messages processing